Polkadot-Blockchain-Academy/pba-content/content-templates/slides/lecture-template-slides.md

 title: Lecture Template Slides # Also update the h1 header on the first slide to the same name
 description: Describe your slides here
 duration: 1 hour
-instructors: ["some one","another gal"]
+instructors: ["some one", "another gal"]
-teaching-assistants: ["some one","another gal"]
+teaching-assistants: ["some one", "another gal"]
 ---

 # Lecture Title